hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/rolling-upgrades.html.md

 description: |-
   In order to update a service while reducing downtime, Nomad provides a built-in mechanism for rolling upgrades.
-Rolling upgrades incrementally transistions jobs between versions and using health check information to reduce downtime.
+Rolling upgrades incrementally transitions jobs between versions and using health check information to reduce downtime.
 ---